📌 The 30-Second Version

 A second case, on r/RealEstate ("wire fraud $100k+," 692 upvotes), describes the same pattern from the opposite outcome.
 The author had asked his real estate attorney's paralegal whether he could pay closing costs by cashier's check; the paralegal (whose email was compromised) replied that they preferred wire and attached a PDF of which bank to wire funds to.
 The PDF was a lookalike.
 By the time the author's bank caught the discrepancy, the wire had cleared.
 The defense the thread surfaces, top reply with 323 upvotes: "Wow.
 That's a lot more advanced than all the scams I'm used to."
 The advance is in the patience — by closing day the attacker has read every prior email and writes in the paralegal's exact voice.

-The defense is procedural rather than auditory.
 The polished email cannot be distinguished from a real one in 30 seconds; that is the design.
-The single decision rule that breaks the funnel: any "updated" or "revised" wiring instructions received by email are treated as suspect by default and verified by callback to the firm's known main number — not the number in the email — before the wire is sent.
+So the test cannot live in the email itself — it has to live in a separate verification ritual the scammer can't touch.
+Treat any "updated" or "revised" wiring instructions arriving by email as suspect by default.
+Verify by callback to the firm's known main number — not the number in the email — before the wire is sent.
 ALTA's 2024 State of Wire Fraud Study reports "the average title insurance fraud and forgery claim costs over $143,000."
+The first-time-homebuyer in r/FirstTimeHomeBuyer who paused only because her husband had asked her to call had no other defense — the email was that good.

 Red Flags